Azure-Samples/ms-identity-javascript-react-spa-dotnetcore-webapi-obo/README.md

 - [Dotnet Core SDK](https://dotnet.microsoft.com/download) must be installed to run this sample.
 - An Azure Active Directory (Azure AD) tenant.
 For more information on how to get an Azure AD tenant, see [How to get an Azure AD tenant](https://azure.microsoft.com/documentation/articles/active-directory-howto-tenant/).
 - A **personal Microsoft account** is needed.
 This sample will not work with **work or school accounts** (see [note](./ReadmeFiles/howto-common.md)).
-- We recommend the [VS Code](https://code.visualstudio.com/download) for running and debugging this cross-platform application.
+- [VS Code](https://code.visualstudio.com/download) for running and debugging this cross-platform application.
-- We recommend the [Redux DevTools](https://github.com/zalmoxisus/redux-devtools-extension) browser extension for monitoring your Redux store (:warning: remember to disable it in production)
+- [Redux DevTools](https://github.com/zalmoxisus/redux-devtools-extension) browser extension for monitoring your Redux store (:warning: remember to disable it in production)

 ### Steps